- We advise you to reconsider your need to travel to Bahrain due to the uncertain security situation and threat of terrorist attack.

 Carrying photographic ID is compulsory for all residents and visitors to Bahrain.
 Fines may apply.

 Road travel can be dangerous due to unsafe driving practices (particularly speeding).
 Roaming animals and drifting sands are additional road hazards.

 Off road driving can be hazardous.
 You should ensure vehicles are well equipped and properly maintained.
 For further advice, see our road travel page.

 Women should take particular care when travelling alone, especially at night.

-Travellers entering the Gulf area by sea should be aware that many areas are sensitive in relation to security and territory.
-In particular, maritime boundaries and the islands of Abu Musa and the Tunbs in the Southern Gulf are sensitive.
-There are reports of detentions and inspections of vessels and arrest.
+Travellers entering the Gulf area by sea should be aware that many areas of the Gulf are highly sensitive, and the Government of Bahrain may imposed curfews on waterways around Bahrain.
+The islands of Abu Musa and the Tunbs in the Southern Gulf are particularly sensitive.
+There have been reports of inspections of vessels and detentions and arrests.

 Please refer to our air travel page for information about aviation safety and security.

 When you are in Bahrain, be aware that local laws and penalties, including ones that appear harsh by Australian standards, do apply to you.
 If you are arrested or jailed, the Australian Government will do what it can to help you but we can't get you out of trouble or out of jail.
 Research local laws before travelling.

 Information on what Australian consular officers can and cannot do to help Australians in trouble overseas is available from the Consular Services Charter.